Trigger warning: Diet culture and disordered eating.

 Meet the Expert

-- Amanda Izquierdo is a registered dietician specializing in balanced approaches to nutrition and overall health and eliminating food guilt.
+- Amanda Izquierdo is a registered dietitian specializing in balanced approaches to nutrition and overall health and eliminating food guilt.

 - Kristin Gillespie is a registered dietitian and certified nutrition support clinician based in Virginia Beach, VA.

-- Erin Kenney is a registered dietician specializing in digestive health and researched-based alternative medicine.
+- Erin Kenney is a registered dietitian specializing in digestive health and researched-based alternative medicine.

 What Is the Sirtfood Diet?